gitgetgotguts/exercice_books_2/README.md

 ## Our Philosophy: Learn by Doing

-The most important skill you can develop is learning how to learn.
-Before you copy-paste any code, please **try to solve the challenges yourself**.
+The most valuable skill in tech is not knowing all the answers, but **knowing how to find them**.
+Before you copy-paste any code from our sessions, we challenge you to try **solving the problem on your own first**.

+Get stuck.
+Make mistakes.
+Break things.
+This is the path to true understanding.
 Don't rely too much on us or on AI tools like ChatGPT.
-Get stuck, make mistakes, and let your curiosity guide you to the solution.
+Let your curiosity be your main guide.

 That struggle is where real learning happens.
 Programming is a creative process, so be curious and have fun with it!
 ## How This Repository Works

 This repository is organized into folders, one for each session.